7 Easy Prenatal Exercises

 For chiropractic patients who become pregnant, it is very important that they keep in contact with their chiropractor throughout the pregnancy.
 He will guide you through helpful exercises and stretches to alleviate back pain, and he will perform some chiropractic techniques.

-Prenatal exercise is generally recommended for all pregnant women, including chiropractic patients, but be sure to check with your OB/GYN before starting any new exercise program.
+Prenatal exercise is generally recommended for all pregnant women, including chiropractic patients, but be sure to check with your OB/GYN or midwife before starting any new exercise program.

 There are several exercises that are good for back pain in pregnancy.
 For example, cardiovascular exercises, such as walking, biking and swimming are considered safe in pregnancy and can help strengthen the back muscles.
 Here are some other prenatal exercises that can help alleviate back pain: